-The Authority continues to face the challenges of urbanization, increasing support for diversity and changes in uses for recreational services and facilities, rising fuel, utility repair and maintenance costs, aging infrastructure, and needs for active resource management.
+The Authority continues to face the challenges of urbanization, increasing support for diversity and changes in uses for recreational services and facilities, rising fuel, utility repair and maintenance costs, aging infrastructure, and needs for active natural and cultural resource management.
 In addition, seniors comprise the most rapidly expanding population group needing park and other County services.